ashx3s/node-net-chat-app/README.md

 - Identify users logged in:
   - assign user ids on server
   - improved message rendering with user "> User id: message" format
+- Signal Joined User:
+  - when a user joins or leaves, make an annoucement

 ## Javascript Features